Vaccines are now here in the fight against COVID-19. Please read further for more information.

 Due to limited supplies of COVID-19 vaccines currently available in Ontario, the Province has outlined a three-phase approach to provide vaccines to people.

-In Phase One, priority is being given to offer vaccines to high-risk groups first, including residents/staff of long-term care homes and other health care workers.
+- In Phase One (currently underway), high-risk groups will get the vaccine first.
+This includes residents/staff of long-term care homes and other health care workers.
 Priority is also being given to provide COVID-19 vaccines first to parts of Ontario with the highest COVID-19 infection rates.
+Indigenous communities will also be able to get the vaccines in this phase.

 - Older adults, beginning with those 80 years of age and older and decreasing in five-year increments over the course of the vaccine rollout.

-- Frontline essential workers (e.g., first responders, education workers, food processing industry);.
+- Frontline essential workers (including first responders, teachers and other education staff and the food processing industry)

 - Individuals with high-risk chronic conditions and their caregivers.